'Experienced Pilot' Makes Emergency Landing on Freeway

 Izzy Slod, 25, and a passenger were flying back to Van Nuys from San Diego on Sunday evening following a business trip, authorities told NPR.
 The two men were heading to John Wayne Airport, with Slod in the pilot's seat.

 But trouble struck.
-The plane was over open ocean about two miles from the coast when Slod noticed that the plane was descending.
+The plane was over open ocean about 2 miles from the coast when Slod noticed that the plane was descending.

 "They said their engine went out without any warning signs," said Costa Mesa Fire Department Capt.
 Chris Coates.